 But what happens in a “he said, she said” case like the one described above, where the alleged suspect is not a stranger and, in fact, admitted to having sexual intercourse?
 In a random sampling of 602 reported rapes, 36.2 percent were among intimates or family members and 42.7 percent were friends or acquaintances.
 In such cases where the suspect and victim are acquainted, consent is pivotal to determining whether a crime was committed, and the presence of the suspect’s DNA may not necessarily be informative.

 Or what about cases in which no DNA is found?
 Recently, a great deal of attention has been placed on testing SAKs, especially those collected years ago and never submitted to a forensic laboratory.
 Although testing SAKs for DNA is important, the reality is that DNA is sometimes not found or is not eligible for entry into the Combined DNA Index System (CODIS), which is composed of databases maintained by the Federal Bureau of Investigation that allow DNA profiles to be compared to one another.
 For example, to be uploaded into CODIS, DNA profiles must meet certain quality standards, and sometimes the DNA is old, degraded, not in sufficient quantity, or otherwise unviable.
-Additionally, the sample may not be directly probative (such as in cases in which the alleged perpetrator admitted having sexual contact).
+Additionally, the sample may not be directly probative (such as in cases in which the person alleged to have committed the crime admitted having sexual contact).
 Based on NIJ’s SAK-related projects (see exhibit 1), DNA profiles that were of sufficient quality for CODIS upload were obtained in only 38 percent of more than 7,000 SAKs submitted for DNA testing.
 Also, performance metrics collected from NIJ’s Solving Cold Cases With DNA program showed that about 48 percent of the cases with tested biological evidence yielded any DNA profile.
 NIJ’s results are consistent with other national findings.
 For example, a recent South Dakota SAK project that tested 504 kits yielded only 254 DNA profiles, and half of the 3,542 kits tested in a Colorado project yielded DNA profiles.

 As new and emerging technologies advance across the criminal justice system and provide necessary links for locating and apprehending assailants, criminals continue to learn about forensic science techniques and have started to “get smart.”
-Many sex offenders, for example, now use gloves, masks, and condoms, and some even have a victim shower before they leave a scene — all in the hope of thwarting law enforcement’s ability to collect potential DNA evidence.
+Many individuals who commit sex offenses, for example, now use gloves, masks, and condoms, and some even have a victim shower before they leave a scene — all in the hope of thwarting law enforcement’s ability to collect potential DNA evidence.
 Take, for example, the case of Colorado serial rapist Marc O’Leary, who committed several sexual assaults in multiple jurisdictions.
 He ordered women to shower and brush their teeth, and he took the bedding and clothing with him.
 However, he executed his crimes with the same modis operandi, leaving behind shoe prints, glove pattern evidence, and other non-DNA evidence that was used to connect him to the crime scenes.

 Number of SAKS Tested